 Young adults make up 9.5% of the UK population, yet they commit approximately one-third of all crime, take up one-third of probation caseload, and represent almost one-third of those sentenced to prison each year.
 Of these young adults in trouble, a significant proportion suffers mental ill health, have substance misuse problems and have learning difficulties or disabilities.
-Young adults from deprived areas are also highly likely to be the victims of crime.
+Young adults from deprived areas are also highly likely to be the victims estimated the cost of young adult crime at £20 billion per year4 - a figure ten times greater than the original budget for the London 2012 Olympics or approximately 1 percent of all UK economic activity.

 Added to which young adults engage a large proportion of resources in a financially-squeezed system.
 The vast majority of those who are prosecuted are dealt with through magistrates' courts, the probation service, and then serve community sentences or short term prison sentences.
-A recent study by the University of York estimated the cost of young adult crime at £20 billion per year - a figure ten times greater than the original budget for the London 2012 Olympics or approximately 1 percent of all UK economic activity.
+A recent study by the University of York

-These proposals go with the grain of many recent calls for change in criminal justice, in particular the influential work of Lord Bradley on offenders with mental health problems, Baroness Corston's work on vulnerable women offenders, and the Integrated Offender Management pioneer areas.
-This report also has application outside the criminal justice system, with the New Horizons strategy for mental health, and recent government initiatives for unemployed young adults impacted by the recession.
+These proposals go with the grain of many recent calls for change in criminal justice, in particular the influential work of Lord Bradley on offenders with mental health problems5, Baroness Corston's work on vulnerable women offenders6, and the Integrated Offender Management pioneer areas.7 This report also has application outside the criminal justice system, with the New Horizons strategy for mental health8, and recent government initiatives for unemployed young adults impacted by the recession.
 Alongside work on these important areas, a new focus on young adults could achieve significant improvements in and beyond the criminal justice system.